alexvogel/advanced-lane-finding/README.md

 ![Undistort][image6]    ![Grayscale][image7]

 #### Step 3.
-Binary Mask Of Sobel Operator
+Binary Mask Of B Of The LAB Colorspace

-The Magnitude Sobel-xy-Operator is performed on the grayscale image.
-This results in a binary mask image (line 113 of 'lib/helper_lane_lines.py')
+The undistorted RGB image is converted to the LAB colorspace.
+From the LAB colorspace, the thresholded B-Channel results in a binary mask image (line 135 of 'lib/helper_lane_lines.py').

-![Grayscale][image7]    ![Binary Sobel xy][image8]
+![Undistort][image6]    ![Binary B of LAB][image8]

 #### Step 4.
-Binary Mask Of Saturation
+Binary Mask Of L Of LUV Colorspace

-The undistorted RGB image is converted to the HLS colorspace.
-From the HLS colorspace, the thresholded S-Channel results in a binary mask image (line 124 of 'lib/helper_lane_lines.py').
+The undistorted RGB image is converted to the LUV colorspace.
+From the LUV colorspace, the thresholded L-Channel results in a binary mask image (line 146 of 'lib/helper_lane_lines.py').

-![Binary Sobel][image8]    ![Binary Saturation][image9]
+![Undistort][image6]    ![Binary L of LUV][image9]

 #### Step 5.
-Combinated Binary Mask Of Sobel And Saturation
+Combined Binary Mask Of 'Binary Mask Of B Of The LAB Colorspace' And 'Binary Mask Of L Of LUV Colorspace'

-The binary masks from step 3 and step 4 are combinated in line 135 of 'lib/helper_lane_lines.py'.
+The binary masks from step 3 and step 4 are combined in a single binary mask in line 157 of 'lib/helper_lane_lines.py'.

 ![Binary Combination][image10]

 #### Step 6.
 Perspectively Skewed Rectangle

-A perspectively skewed rectangle is placed on the image in line 146 of 'lib/helper_lane_lines.py'.
+A perspectively skewed rectangle is placed on the image in line 168 of 'lib/helper_lane_lines.py'.

 ![Binary Combination][image10]    ![Skewed Rectangle][image11]